CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

-Updates to Russian and English focus trees making use of La Resistence updated layout mechanics Added Mercenary hiring decisions, likely unbalanced, toggleable by game rule Updates to Ottoman focus tree, including a mechanic to integrate the starting vassals without Together for Victory Added Game Rules for most countries with focus trees Added special projects for NUS, toggleable by game rule, created by Hampter
+Updates to Russian and English focus trees making use of La Resistence updated layout mechanics Added Mercenary hiring decisions, likely unbalanced, toggleable by game rule Updates to Ottoman focus tree, including a mechanic to integrate the starting vassals without Together for Victory Added Game Rules for most countries with focus trees to select paths, not all paths scripted yet.
+Added special projects for NUS, toggleable by game rule, created by Hampter

 Alpha 0.7.5 - Oct.
 15, 2020